adityamishra1105/sortviz/README.md

 <h1 align="center">SortViz – Sorting Algorithm Visualizer</h1>

 <p align="center">
-  A single page application to visualize popular sorting algorithms with clean animations and educational UI.<br>
+  A single-page application to visualise popular sorting algorithms with clean animations and educational UI<br>
   Built with <b>Builder.io</b> and exported as a React-compatible frontend project.
 </p>